lucatesta-code/NY_Data_Analysis/README.md

 # NY_Data_Analysis
-Guide to the aware selection of an Airbnb in New Yor City!
+Guide to the aware selection of an Airbnb in New York City!